CCCCJIAHH/CS411-Database-System/README.md

 # CS411-Database-System
-This is the project in CS411 database system at UIUC
+This is the project in CS411 database system at UIUC.
+For details, see the doc folder